 Food Immunology Testing

 Many chronic illnesses are linked to unrecognised food sensitivities.
-IgG food immunology testing is a tool for measuring the degree of inflammatory immune response produced by a wide variety of different foods.
+IgG food immunology testing is a tool we use at Professional Integrative Medicine for measuring the degree of inflammatory immune response produced by a wide variety of different foods.

 The test measures immunoglobulin G (IgG) antibodies in the blood – antibodies our immune system is generating to fight against various food proteins.
 If we continue to eat the foods that stimulate strong IgG reactions, we continue to drive an immune response that can manifest as a variety of symptoms.

 This test measures our immune response to 96 different foods, to help us understand which foods are driving inflammation and other symptoms.
 This is called an IgG or type III reaction.

 It is measured using a test called ‘ELISA', which is used by doctors in assessing immune responses to different proteins, including bacterial proteins, virus particles, and following vaccination.

 There is growing evidence for the use of this test in relation to food-specific reactions.
 See the list of links to scientific studies at the bottom of this page to learn more.

 The food reactions measured in this test include:

 • Dairy proteins such as whey and casein